-The need for trusted online communications has become apparent in this age of increased cybercrime and surveillance.
-Protecting online data is becoming the cornerstone of incoming regulations and LEIs are just one place that will help increase transparency and customer confidence.
+The need for trusted online communications has become apparent in an age of increased cybercrime and surveillance.
+Protecting online data is the cornerstone of incoming regulations and LEIs are just one area that is being identified by regulators for its help increasing transparency and customer confidence on the financial market.

 In today’s landscape, a fund manager has no visibility as to why a broker chooses an exchange.
 They might not be getting the best deals because of this.
 And the exchange is not motivated to work for the fund manager, they have a relationship that benefits the broker.

 The LEI system was developed in the 2011 G20 in response to the 2008 financial crisis.
 The Global Legal Entity Identifier Foundation (GLEIF) was set-up to support the task of global LEI adoption and the foundation is backed and overseen by the LEI Regulatory Oversight Committee or LEI ROC, a group financial regulators and central banks.
-The first LEIs were issued in December 2012 and at the time of writing this (September 2018) there are currently 1.2 million legal entities registered in 223 countries.
+The first LEIs were issued in December 2012 and by September 2020 there were 1.7 million legal entities registered in 225 countries.